Second Sino-Japanese War: Hui Muslims

-Conclusion and aftermath
+Conclusion in 1945 and aftermath

-End of the Pacific War and surrender of Japanese troops in China
+End of the Pacific War and the surrender of Japanese troops in China

-The United States and the Soviet Union put an end to the war by attacking the Japanese with a new weapon (on the United States' part) and an incursion into Manchuria (on the Soviet Union's part).
-On 6 August 1945, an American B-29 bomber, the Enola Gay, dropped the first atomic bomb used in combat on Hiroshima, killing tens of thousands and leveling the city.
-On 9 August 1945, the Soviet Union renounced its non-aggression pact with Japan and attacked the Japanese in Manchuria, fulfilling its Yalta Conference pledge to attack the Japanese within three months after the end of the war in Europe.
-The attack was made by three Soviet army groups.
-On that same day, a second more destructive atomic bomb was dropped by the United States on Nagasaki.
+During the Second Sino-Japanese War, the Japanese had consistent tactical successes but failed to achieve strategic results.
+Although it seized the majority of China's industrial capacity, occupied most major cities, and rarely lost a battle, Japan's occupation of China was costly.
+Japan had approximately 50,000 military fatalities each year and 200,000 wounded per year.

 In less than two weeks the Kwantung Army, which was the primary Japanese fighting force, consisting of over a million men but lacking in adequate armour, artillery, or air support, had been destroyed by the Soviets.
 Japanese Emperor Hirohito officially capitulated to the Allies on 15 August 1945.
 The official surrender was signed aboard the battleship USS Missouri on 2 September 1945, in a ceremony where several Allied commanders including Chinese general Hsu Yung-chang were present.

 After the Allied victory in the Pacific, General Douglas MacArthur ordered all Japanese forces within China (excluding Manchuria), Taiwan and French Indochina north of 16° north latitude to surrender to Chiang Kai-shek, and the Japanese troops in China formally surrendered on 9 September 1945, at 9:00.
-The ninth hour of the ninth day of the ninth month was chosen in echo of the Armistice of 11 November 1918 (on the eleventh hour of the eleventh day of the eleventh month) and because "nine" is a homophone of the word for "long lasting" in Chinese (to suggest that the peace won would last forever).
+The ninth hour of the ninth day of the ninth month was chosen in echo of the Armistice of 11 November 1918 (on the eleventh hour of the eleventh day of the eleventh month) and because "nine" (九 jiǔ) is a homophone of the word for "long lasting" (久) in Chinese (to suggest that the peace won would last forever).

+Chiang relied on American help in transporting Nationalist troops to regain control of formerly Japanese-occupied areas.
+Non-Chinese generally viewed the behavior of these troops as undercutting Nationalist legitimacy, and these troops engaged in corruption and looting, leading to widespread views of a "botched liberation".

+The Nationalist government seized Japanese-held businesses at the time of the Japanese surrender.
+The Nationalist government made little effort to return these businesses to their original Chinese owners.
+A mechanism existed through which Chinese and foreign owners could petition for the return of their former property.
+In practice, the Nationalist government and its officials retained a great deal of the seized property and embezzling property, particularly from warehouses, was common.
+Nationalist officials sometimes extorted money from individuals in liberated territories under threat of labeling them as Japanese collaborators.

+Chiang's focus on his communist opponents prompted him to leave Japanese troops or troops of the Japanese puppet regimes to remain on duty in occupied areas so as to avoid their surrender to Communist forces.